Cisco IOS Firewall Overview

 Q. Can rate limiting be applied for Cisco IOS Firewall policies?

 A. Yes.
-Cisco IOS Firewall provides the ability to control the bandwidth that is used by an application or a set of traffic through the firewall.
+The Cisco IOS Firewall provides the ability to control the bandwidth that is used by an application or a set of traffic through the firewall.
 This serves as a limiting factor to DoS attacks by preventing excessive bandwidth from being consumed by the packets from the DoS attack.

-Please note this Q&A guide is to inform you mostly asked questions regarding IOS Firewall.
-This list of Q&A is intended to provide a general idea of the supported applications, protocols and usage scenario that is needed to use and troubleshoot IOS Firewall.
+Please note this Q&A guide is to inform you mostly asked questions regarding Cisco IOS Firewall.
+This list of Q&A is intended to provide a general idea of the supported applications, protocols and usage scenario that is needed to use and troubleshoot Cisco IOS Firewall.
 For specific Cisco platform performance and scalability concerns please contact a Cisco representative.